asimmagar/asimmagar/README.md

 ## 👨‍💻 About Me

+I’m a junior digital technology & software developer from Nepal, passionate about building modern, responsive web applications and learning full‑stack development step by step.
+On my portfolio site, I showcase who I am, what I work on, and how I can help with digital products and web solutions.

 - 🌍 Based in Nepal
-- 🎓 Junior digital technology & software developer, with a science background
+- 🎓 Science background + software development skills
-- 💼 Experience as a junior developer / intern working with Python, Django & web technologies
+- 💼 Experience as a junior developer / intern working with Python, Django, WordPress, and web technologies
-- 💻 Interested in web development, Django, WordPress, and clean UI/UX
+- 💡 Interested in web development, UI/UX, and practical digital solutions
-- 🎯 Goal: Grow into a strong full‑stack developer with real‑world projects and solid fundamentals
+- 🎯 Goal: Build real‑world projects, strengthen my fundamentals, and grow into a strong full‑stack developer

+> You can copy your exact “About” text from `asimpunmagar.com.np` and paste it here if you want it to match 100%.

 ---

-## 🛠 Tech Stack
+## 🛠 Skills & Technologies

 ### Languages